What is an email parser? Definition of email parsing

 Parsers in computer science

 In computer science, a parser is what makes it possible for a machine to understand what a programmer means when he types code in his programming language of choice.
-The parser reads the code and, through several layers of parsing, will ultimately convert it into a set of 0s and 1s, which will trigger things appearing on screen, data being sent through the internet, or trigger a Yo!.
+The parser reads the code and, through several layers of parsing, will ultimately convert it into a set of 0s and 1s, which will trigger things appearing on screen or data being sent through the internet.

 The world of parsing in computer science has a deep and rich theoretical background, along with jargon like Lexical Analysis, Chomsky's grammar, Backus–Naur form etc. For more information, have a look at this introduction on PDF on Grammar and Parsing Techniques.
 It's a lot of fun!